 When choosing a floor, it is important to bear in mind its ability to withstand wear and tear in the context it will be used.
 In areas of high floor traffic, special attention must be paid to the product quality, as well as the surface treatment.
-We recommend using oiled surfaces in areas with more wear and tear, and always together with our specially developed maintenance program.
+Regarding wood flooring, we recommend using oiled surfaces in areas with more wear and tear, and always together with our specially developed maintenance program.
 In other areas, the choice of surface treatment is more flexible and both oiled and lacquered surfaces can be used.

 NORMAL TRAFFIC AREAS

 What we include in normal traffic areas are residential spaces and offices exposed to less wear and tear.
 All our wood floors, regardless of species and surface treatment (oil or lacquer) are well suited for light traffic areas - depending on what type of style you wish to achieve.

 HIGH TRAFFIC AREAS